pixelated/pixelated-dispatcher/README.md

     cd /vagrant

-It provides a CLI interface to manage agents:
+It provides a comand line interface(CLI) to manage agents:

     # add a new user
     python pixelated/pixelated-dispatcher.py -k add <username>